![]() |

 utilized also troops from the Balkan nations that his father Philip

-II conquered - Greeks, Illyrians, and Thracians.
+II had conquered - Greeks, Illyrians, and Thracians.
 The Greeks in

 contribution in the conquest was insignificant and miniscule, and